PFC Bergdahl Is No 'Hero'

-Unfortunately, virtually all media sources and commentators are referring to Bergdahl as “Sergeant,” as did the WSJ editors.
-They should cease and desist, because there are serious questions about his promotion from PFC to Sergeant after his alleged desertion.
+Disgracefully, virtually all Leftmedia talkingheads and print outlets are referring to Bergdahl as “Sergeant,” as did the WSJ editors.
+They should cease and desist, because his promotion from PFC to Sergeant after his desertion will not stand.

 When and how was PFC Bergdahl promoted to Sergeant?